xpack-dev-tools/openocd-xpack/README.md

 The quick answer is to use the [forum](https://www.tapatalk.com/groups/xpack/);
 please select the correct forum.

-For more details please check the [Support](https://xpack.github.io/dev-tools/openocd/support/) page.
+For more details please read the [Support](https://xpack.github.io/dev-tools/openocd/support/) page.

 ## License